All About the CAMINO EXPERIENCE

 HOW PHYSICALLY FIT DO I HAVE TO BE?

 You do need to be reasonably fit to walk the Camino de Santiago.
-To walk with the Camino Experience group from Saint Jean Pied de Port, you must be able to walk for at least 20 kilometers each day for four straight days.
-And you must be able to tackle the Pyrenees Mountains in your first two days on the trail.
-That means 20 kilometers steeply uphill, and 5 kilometers steeply downhill.
-And then on the third walking day, there are more steep downhill stretches to navigate.
-You will need strong legs and good cardiovascular health.
+To walk with the Camino Experience group from Saint Jean Pied de Port, you must be able to tackle the Pyrenees Mountains in your first two days on the trail.
+That means approximately 20 kilometers steeply uphill, and 5 kilometers steeply downhill.
+And you must be able to walk for at least 20 kilometers each day for three straight days, both uphill and downhill.
+You will need strong legs and good cardiovascular health for the start of the Camino Francés.

 WHAT HAPPENS IF I CAN’T WALK THE WHOLE WAY ONE DAY?

-If you absolutely can’t walk the entire distance on any given day, I will help you to arrange for a taxi to pick you up or will get you to the bus stop (the ride will be at your expense).
+If you absolutely can’t walk the entire distance on any given day, I will help you to arrange for a taxi to pick you up or I will make sure you get to the closest bus stop (the ride will be at your expense).

 There are a couple of things to consider ahead of time, if you are concerned this might happen for you.